+We have entered into employment or consulting agreements with our executive officers, certain of our directors and key service providers.
 All of these agreements contain customary provisions regarding noncompetition, confidentiality of information and assignment of proprietary information and inventions.
-However, the enforceability of the noncompetition provisions may be limited under applicable law.
-The compensation payable under the foregoing agreements consists of share-based awards and/or an hourly rate for services rendered, reimbursement of certain expenses, and in the case of the employment and non-competition agreements, contributions to study funds.
+However, the enforceability of the noncompetition provisions may be limited under applicable law

-The following are summary descriptions of each of the foregoing agreements which are still in force to which we are a party.
+The following are summary descriptions of certain agreements to which we are a party.
 The descriptions provided below do not purport to be complete and are qualified in their entirety by the complete agreements, which are attached as exhibits to this Annual Report on Form 20-F.